easifem/easifem.github.io/docs/docs-api/STConvectiveMatrix/examples/STConvectiveMatrix_test_21.md

----
-title: STConvectiveMatrix example 25
-author: Vikas Sharma, Ph.D.
-date: 23 Nov 2021
-update: 23 Nov 2021
-tags:
-    - ReferenceLine
-    - ReferenceLine/Initiate
-    - QuadraturePoint/Initiate
-    - STElemshapeData
-    - STElemshapeData/Initiate
-    - ConvectiveMatrix
-    - STConvectiveMatrix
----

-# STConvectiveMatrix example 26
+# STConvectiveMatrix example 21

 !!! note ""
-This example shows how to USE the SUBROUTINE called `STConvectiveMatrix` to create a space-time convective matrix.
-Triangle3 in space and Line2 in time.
+This example shows how to USE the SUBROUTINE called `ConvectiveMatrix` or `STConvectiveMatrix` to create a space-time convective matrix.
+Line2 in space and time.

 Here, we want to DO the following.